Online FCN Educator Course Outline

 Refund and Withdrawal Policy

-We advise prospective students to ensure this course is the right fit for them prior to sending tuition.
+We advise prospective students to ensure this course is the right fit for them prior to registering.
 Tuition received is non-refundable and cannot be deferred.
-Tuition is allocated towards course expenses from the date of receipt.

-If tuition is being paid by a sponsoring organization, such as an employer, note that tuition is only transferable to another student with a minimum of 48 hour notice prior to the course start date and that the student must use the tuition for the same course and course dates.
-An administrative fee of $200 + tax is applicable for tuition transfers.
+If tuition is being paid by a sponsoring organization, such as an employer, note that tuition is only transferable to another student within the same organization within 6 months.

 We strongly encourage students to contact us with any questions or concerns prior to completing registration.